 George Haigh's Bookstore

-George Haigh, who would go on to own the Fayetteville Observer, owned a bookstore on the market square during the time that Charles Chesnutt lived in Fayetteville.
+George Haigh, who would go on to own the Fayetteville Observer, owned a bookstore on the northwest corner of market square during the time that Charles Chesnutt lived in Fayetteville.
 Chesnutt often visited Haigh's store to talk, debate, and read.
 It was here that Chesnutt received some of the frankest advice on race and the South.

 Backstory and Context

 George Haigh (1832-1904) is mentioned frequently in Charles' journals.